kovalArt/IaC_project/backup_sla.md

 # Backup SLA Document

-## Database Servers
+## Database (MySQL) Servers

 ### Backup Coverage
-- What is backed up: Database contents, configuration files.
+- What is backed up: Database contents
-- What is not backed up: System binaries, temporary files.
+- What is not backed up: System binaries, temporary files, configurations

 ### RPO (Recovery Point Objective)
-- Acceptable data loss: Up to 1 hour.
+- Acceptable data loss: Up to 1 day

 ### Versioning and Retention
-- Number of backup versions stored: 7.
+-  Number of Full Backup Versions Stored: 4 (assuming one full backup each Friday for a month).

-- Retention period: 30 days.
+- Number of Incremental Backup Versions Stored: 25 (assuming one incremental backup each day for the remaining  days of the month, excluding Fridays when full backups are done, 29 days in month as for example).

+- Retention Period for Full and Incremental Backups: 1 month

 ### Usability Checks
-- Regular automated integrity checks.
+- "Alpha" Team of Infrastructure Engineers are resposible to periodically check the usability of backups
+- Each Monday of a week, team should test full and incremental backups
-- Periodic test restores to a sandbox environment.
+- Periodic restores to a sandbox environment.

 ### Restoration Criteria
 - Database corruption.
 - Accidental data deletion.
+- Database encryption by ransomware

 ### RTO (Recovery Time Objective)
-- Target recovery time: Within 4 hours.
+- Target recovery time: Within 2 hours.

 ## InfluxDB

 ### Backup Coverage
-- What is backed up: InfluxDB data directory, MySQL data
+- What is backed up: InfluxDB data
-- What is not backed up: Temporary files, Bind, nginx, agama
+- What is not backed up: Temporary files, Bind, nginx, agama, haproxy, keepalived

 ### RPO (Recovery Point Objective)
-- Acceptable data loss: Up to 1 hour.
+- Acceptable data loss: Up to 1 day

 ### Versioning and Retention
-- Number of backup versions stored: 0.
+-  Number of Full Backup Versions Stored: 4 (assuming one full backup each Friday for a month).

-- Retention period: 14 days.
+- Number of Incremental Backup Versions Stored: 25 (assuming one incremental backup each day for the remaining  days of the month, excluding Fridays when full backups are done, 29 days in month as for example).

+- Retention Period for Full and Incremental Backups: 1 month

 ### Usability Checks
+- "Beta" Team of Infrastructure Engineers are resposible to periodically check the usability of backups
 - Regular automated backups checks.
 - Periodic test restores to a separate instance.
+- Periodic test restores to a sandbox environment.

 ### Restoration Criteria
 - Database corruption.